gao-lab/DECIPHER/README.md

 > If you want to repeat our benchmarks and case studies, please check the [**benchmark**](./benchmark/README.md) and [**experiments**](./experiments/README.md) folder.

 ## FAQ
-> Please open a new [github issue](https://github.com/gao-lab/DECIPHER/issues/new/choose) if you meeting problem.
+> Please open a new [github issue](https://github.com/gao-lab/DECIPHER/issues/new/choose) if you meet problem.

 1. `CUDA out of memory` error

 The `model.train_gene_select()` function in [Identify Localization-related LRs](./docs/tutorials/3-select_LRs.ipynb) tutorial (~700k cells and 1k LRs) uses ~40G GPU memory.
-If your GPU do not have enough memory, you still can train model on GPU but disabling GPU in `train_gene_select()` function.
+If your GPU device do not have enough memory, you still can train model on GPU but set `use_gpu=False` in `model.train_gene_select()`.

 2. Visium or ST data

 DECIPHER is designed for single cell resolution data.
-As for Visium or ST, DECIPHER still can be applied after obtaining single-cell resolution through deconvolution or spatial mapping strategies.
+As for Visium or ST, you can still use DECIPHER after obtaining single-cell resolution through deconvolution or spatial mapping strategies.

 ## Acknowledgement
-We thank following great open-source projects for their help or inspiration:
+We thank the following great open-source projects for their help or inspiration:

 - [vit-pytorch](https://github.com/lucidrains/vit-pytorch)
 - [lightly](https://github.com/lightly-ai/lightly)